Authorities warn of ATM skimmers found at banks in Thousand Oaks

 The camera is used to get a victim’s personal identification number.
 Once the debit card data is collected, it can be used to make fraudulent withdrawals from a victim’s account.

-In addition to Thousand Oaks, sheriff’s officials said there has been an increased of skimmers used in Ventura County and urge people to be cautious.
+In addition to Thousand Oaks, sheriff’s officials said there has been an increased of skimmers used throughout Ventura County and urge people to be cautious.

 “The Thousand Oaks Police and the Sheriff’s Office recommends if at all possible utilizing a different form of payment, enter the financial institution to take out cash, or take extra precautions when using an ATM, by covering the key pad with your other hand to block the view of your PIN entry,” the sheriff’s office statement said.